BrianGreenhill/note/README.md

 ### Directories

-notes will make a directory in the home folder given by the `XDG_CONFIG_HOME` variable for configuration. `NOTES_DIR` tells notes where to put the notes repository.
+Config is in $HOME/.note.yaml unless specified otherwise by passing the `cfgFile` flag to the `note` command.
+Notes are saved in the directory specified in your config file as `notedir`.

 ### Basic Usage

 ```
-notes {cmd} {note}
+note {cmd} {note}

-notes help = help
-    Prints the help menu

-notes ls/list
+note list
     Lists notes

-notes add {note}
+note take {note}
     Stores new note in file

-notes append {index} {note}
-    Appends note to the note given by the index

-notes delete {index}
+note delete {index}
-    Deletes the note
+    Deletes the note at the given index

-notes sync
+note sync
-    Commits new notes to repo
+    Commits new note to repo
     git add . && git commit && git push origin master
 ```